 15. Remind yourself that you deserve to, and need to rest.

 As I said above, I have a busy life and it’s too easy to keep on working late to further build my blog and my business so to benefit both myself and my children.
 However, because I’m self-employed, there is no sick pay and no fall back if I get unwell.
 The temptation to keep going is always there but quality sleep is vital to stay healthy and for me to function to the best of my ability.
 I work hard so I deserve to rest.
 I need to rest so I can work hard.

 These photographs were taken by Ian in the gorgeous Manor suite suite at Stirk House when we stayed earlier this month.
 Ian and I don’t live together but we chat on the phone most nights before bed.
 It’s a chance to unwind and to relax and he is brilliant at telling me to go to sleep and at putting my mind at rest about all sorts.
 It induces feelings of love and calm and is a reminder about what is truly important.
-Perhaps, talking to a loved one at bedtime is the best thing tip of all.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+Perhaps, talking to a loved one at bedtime is the best thing tip of all.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.